3D Human Pose Perception from Egocentric Stereo Videos: Experiments

 \textbf{Results on Synthetic Datasets.} Tables~\ref{table:quantitative_unrealego} and~\ref{table:quantitative_unrealego2} report the results with UnrealEgo~\cite{hakada2022unrealego} and UnrealEgo2.
 Our method outperforms the existing methods~\cite{zhao2021egoglass, hakada2022unrealego, kang2023ego3dpose} and Baseline across all metrics by a significant margin, \eg ${>}15\%$ on UnrealEgo~\cite{hakada2022unrealego} and ${\geq}40\%$ on UnrealEgo2 (on MPJPE).
 The qualitative results on UnrealEgo2 in Fig.~\ref{fig:qualitaitve_result}-(left part) show that existing methods and Baseline fail to estimate lower bodies of complex poses with severe self-occlusions, such as crouching.
 Even under such challenging scenarios, however, our approach yields accurate 3D poses.
 See Fig.~\ref{fig:qualitaitve_result_MPJPE}-(above part) for a MPJPE curve and visual outputs of our framework on UnrealEgo2.
 Our method is able to constantly estimate accurate 3D poses compared to the existing methods.
 As evidenced by these results, our method demonstrates superiority and becomes a strong benchmark method in the egocentric stereo 3D pose estimation tasks.
 See our supplementary material and video for more results.

 \textbf{Results on the Real-World Dataset.} Table~\ref{table:quantitative_unrealego_rw} shows quantitative results on UnrealEgo-RW.
 Again, our method outperforms the existing methods~\cite{zhao2021egoglass, hakada2022unrealego} and Baseline across all metrics, \eg by more than 10\% on MPJPE.
 See Fig.~\ref{fig:qualitaitve_result}-(right) for qualitative results.
 The current state-of-the-art methods~\cite{zhao2021egoglass, hakada2022unrealego} or Baseline show floating feet, inaccurate pelvis position, and penetration to the floor ground.
 However, our method is able to estimate accurate 3D poses.
 See Fig.~\ref{fig:qualitaitve_result_MPJPE}-(below part) for a MPJPE curve and visual outputs on an example motion of UnrealEgo-RW.
 The curve indicates that our method constantly shows lower 3D errors than the comparison methods.
 All of the results indicate the effectiveness of our proposed framework compared to the existing methods.
 We also visualize 2D heatmaps, 3D-to-2D pose reprojection, and 3D pose prediction from our method in Fig.~\ref{fig:qualitaitve_result_ours}.
 Even when the joint locations of the lower body are estimated closely in the 2D heatmaps, our approach predicts accurate lower body poses.
 These results suggest that the proposed method with our portable device can open up the possibility of many future applications, including animating virtual humans (Fig.~\ref{fig:dataset}-(g)).
+For the virtual human animation, we applied inverse kinematics with estimated 3D joint locations and ground-truth camera poses to drive the character in a world coordinate system.

 \textbf{Ablation Study.} In Table~\ref{table:ablation_method}, we first ablate (a) the CNN-based 3D module (Baseline) with depth data concatenated to the heatmap inputs.
 However, naively adding this extra scene information to this 3D module does not help probably because the CNN layers can be affected by invalid depth values even with the depth region masks.